 Shade Tree Ordinance

 Where can I recycle my Christmas Tree?The City of Findlay will re-open the Green Waste Site for Christmas tree recycling.
-The hours of the Green Waste Site located at 350 West High Street will be:
+See the Green Waste webage for details.

 Please remove all decorations, ornaments and tinsel before dropping off your tree.